cucumber/common/CONTRIBUTING_NEW.md

 Starting with Go 1.11, releasing a go module is simply a matter of pushing a git tag, so there is nothing extra to set up.
 The tag is pushed by the `release_module` command.

+#### executables

+Cd into the module dir and run:

+    # Find TRAVIS_API_TOKEN in 1Password
+    travis encrypt TRAVIS_API_TOKEN=... --add env.global --repo cucumber/dots-formatter-go

+You should also add an `after_deploy` section to trigger a rebuild of dependent modules.
+See the Caveats section above for details, and look at the `.travis.yml` for `gherkin/go` for an example.